AviRawat13/CV/README.md

 # CV
-CV of mine -- Note it is a Basic Project by course taughted by Mentor Anjela Yu
+CV of mine -- Note it is a Basic Project by course taught by Mentor Anjela Yu